JasonJWilliamsNY/purple_line_dev_doc/step7.rst

         This is an interactive plot that gives you an average quality `Phred score <https://en.wikipedia.org/wiki/Phred_quality_score>`_
         (y-axis) by the position along the read (x-axis).
-This box plot is derrived from an random sampling of a subset of sequences.
-The number of sequences sampled will be inidicated in the plot caption.
+This box plot is derived from a random sampling of a subset of sequences.
+The number of sequences sampled will be indicated in the plot caption.

   2. Click the "Interactive Quality Plot" tab to view a histogram of sequence quality.
 Use this plot at the tip below to determine a location to trim.